-Bibblio offers internal recommendation modules for WordPress (Related Posts for WordPress by Bibblio) and Bibblio’s Discovery API.
-We also offer related services like support, consultancy and implementation.
-We also organise networking and learning events under our R&D arm “Bibblio Labs and Events”.
+Bibblio offers internal recommendation modules via code snippets, WordPress plugin (Related Posts by Bibblio) and our Discovery API.
+We also offer related services such as support, consultancy and implementation.
+We also organize networking and learning events under our “Bibblio Events” arm.
 We refer to our products, together with our other services as "Services" in this policy.

 Our product mainly operates on anonymous data, but we do need some Personal Information.
 “Personal Information” means contact information (e.g., your name, address, email address, and/or telephone number) and any other non-public information that is used or intended to be used to personally identify an individual, and any other non-public information that is associated with that information.
 The different types of information we collect are listed below.

 We collect Personal Information about you the Customer when you provide it to us as part of using our Services, or otherwise provide it directly to us.

 If you have consented to our use of information about you for a specific purpose, you have the right to change your mind at any time, but this will not affect any processing that has already taken place.
 Where we are using your information because we or a third party (e.g. your employer) have a legitimate interest to do so, you have the right to object to that use though, in some cases, this may mean no longer using the Services.

 We will never sell your Personal Information to advertisers or any other third party.
 We may share information through the Services and with certain third parties in the ways discussed below.